 As the gray swirled about them, it began to thin like morning fog in the sun.
 Here and there the world they were familiar with showed itself until it all returned in a quick, soundless rush.
 Everything snapped into focus.
 The pond with its watery smell, the tree with its hanging branches, everything including the monster frantically turning its gargantuan head in every direction, searching.
 They stood in front of it as before, but now, apparently, they could not be seen.

 "Time to go," Leroy stated.
 They turned and ran as fast as they could, Yancy out in front and pulling away.
 They raced to the clump field where they had reconnoitred, jumped behind the pile of sticks and poked their heads up.
-The monster was thrashing about in the fresh greenery, knocking stones and sticks out of its way.
+The monster's long tail was thrashing about in the fresh greenery, knocking stones and sticks out of its way.

 "How much time do we have on that thing?"
 Leroy whispered.